 What are the concept and the goals of Christian missions?

 Missions was always to be a part of the Christian life.
-The first Christian missionary may be said to be John the Baptist, who proclaimed to people their need of Jesus (John 1:26-31).
-Shortly after Jesus ascended to heaven, the disciples helped lead 3000 Jews to a saving faith in Him (Acts 2).
+In some ways, the first Christian missionary could be said to be John the Baptist, who proclaimed to people their need of Jesus (John 1:26–31).
+Shortly after Jesus ascended to heaven, the disciples helped lead three thousand Jews to a saving faith in Him (Acts 2).
 Christianity then spread to Ethiopia, Egypt, Turkey, Greece, India, Italy, Tunisia, and France.
-By 197 AD, North Africa was covered, and a year later, the first missionaries arrived in Japan.
-Christian missions continues today; GotQuestions.org, the parent organization of Compelling Truth, has gospel presentations in 146 languages with plans to add more.
+By AD 197, North Africa was covered, and a year later, the first missionaries arrived in Japan.
+Christian missions continues in a variety of ways today, including people physically leaving their cultures to share the good news of Jesus—sometimes for shorter periods and often making the new culture their new home, building relationships and investing in making disciples—and even in people sharing about Him online.

 The way in which Christian missions spreads the gospel is different for every culture, even though the message is the same.
 To some degree, the method must be specific to the hearers.
 Different degrees of education, sophistication, and familiarity with Christian concepts will influence how the gospel can be shared.

 But the core message is the same.
 God is perfect and holy.
 We cannot please Him because of our sin.
 We deserve death and eternal separation from God.
 We need someone who can earn forgiveness for us.
-That person is Jesus—God and sinless man—who died for our sins and rose again.
-If we entrust ourselves to Jesus, He will speak for us to God, and we will spend eternity in paradise (John 3:16).
+That person is Jesus—the second person of the triune God who took on human flesh and is forever fully God and fully man—who lived a perfect life, died on the cross for our sins, and rose back to life proving He is who He claims and that His sacrifice was sufficient atonement.
+If we entrust ourselves to Jesus, He will reconcile us to God and give us His indwelling Holy Spirit who transforms us; we will spend eternity in paradise with Him (John 3:16–18; 2 Corinthians 5:17–21; Ephesians 1:3–14).

 Every Christian is called to missions in their own lives.
 Jesus charges all of us to reach others with His message.
 It is not easy, but as we learn to love people like God does, we find sharing the truth about God essential to the Christian life.